erwinstone/fastify-post/README.md

 A simple plugin for [Fastify][fastify] that adds a content type parser for the content type `application/x-www-form-urlencoded` or `multipart/form-data`.

+**This package is a ESM package.
+Your project needs to be ESM too.
+[Read more](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).**

 [fastify]: https://www.fastify.io/

 ## Usage/Examples